Old Believers: Schism

 The young and devout Tsar Alexis, crowned in 1645, harbored an ambition of spreading Russian dominion over all the Orthodox in the world.
 Religious unity with them became desirable, after two centuries of relative isolationism.
 Alexis and his courtiers admired the intellectual prowess and ritual splendour of the Greek church, inviting Greek and Ruthenian scholars to Moscow.
 In 1652, Alexis appointed his confidant Nikon, a "Zealot", to serve as patriarch.
 Obeying the tsar's wish, Nikon immediately began to "correct" Russian ritual to resemble the Greek.
 He ordered foreign scholars to rewrite the prayer books "according to the ancient manuscripts" – in fact they mainly used a 1602 edition of the Euchologion printed in Venice; neither Greeks nor Russians had a concept of historical development in the liturgy – and introduced various other amendments.
 He also proved authoritarian and capricious, alienating most of the "Zealots" to the point of bitter hatred.
 In 1658, his relationship with Alexis deteriorated, and he withdrew to a monastery, not performing the functions of his office but refusing to appoint an heir.

 At first, the reforms apparently drew little opposition: only prominent Zealot Ivan Neronov is conclusively recorded as voicing serious resistance in the early years.
 But around 1660, a circle of high-ranking churchmen, led by Archbishop Alexander of Vyatka, formed in rejection of the new rite.
-Their motives are not entirely clear, and it seems that most turned against the reform only after quarrelling with Nikon.
+Their motives are not entirely clear, and it seems that most turned against the reform only after either quarrelling with Nikon or losing their lucrative positions in the 1660 purge of Nikon's supporters.
 Archimandrite Spiridon served as their chief scholar and theologian, and he and his associates produced a prolific set of writings.
-Apart from thoroughly critiquing Nikon's amendments and arguing for the old rite, citing also the Stoglav council and noting that if Muscovite custom was erroneous then all the righteous saints of the past were condemned, they formulated a radical theology in support of their cause.
+Apart from thoroughly critiquing the amendments and arguing for the old rite, citing also the Stoglav council and noting that if Muscovite custom was erroneous then all the righteous saints of the past were condemned, they formulated a radical theology in support of their cause.
 Combining the Zealots' notion of a true church of the elect, the apocalypticism of the Ukrainian miscellanies, and the sanctification of Muscovite tradition, they argued that Nikon's reform constituted the Great Apostasy before the Day of Judgment in 1666.
-The elect who will be saved were those who shall reject the Antichrist (whom they speculated might be Nikon) by remaining loyal to true Christianity, that is the old rite.
+The elect to be saved were those who would have rejected the Antichrist (whom they speculated might be Nikon) by remaining loyal to true Christianity, that is the old rite.
 The anti-reform circle gained considerable influence among the church hierarchy and the Moscow nobility.